andrewjrobinson/lscc_docs/docs/tutorials/unix/index.md

 **Note**: This exercise assumes that the copy command from the previous exercise was successful.

-\showable{4.3) Check that the file size of *expectations.txt* is the same in both the directory that you copied it from and the directory that you copied it to.}{question}\endshowable
+\showable{4.3) Check that the file size of *expectations.txt* is the same in both the directory that you copied it from and the directory that you copied it to.}{quest}\endshowable

 \showable{Hint}{hint}